bobbingwide/oik-nivo-slider/readme.txt

 12. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.16.0 =
+Updated for WordPress 5.5.
+Updated to work with jQuery 3.5.1, planned for WordPress 5.6

 = 1.15.3 =
 Tested with WordPress 5.3.2, PHP 7.3 and 7.4, PHPUnit 8